beimingmaster/CarND-LaneLines-P1/writeup.md

 am i correct? i don't know.

 2. my output of challenge video is poor effect(result in test_videos), i have no more better method to improve, techer can give some advances?

+#improvments

+1. result of the 'hough_lines' function have multiple lines, currently, i filtered those lines by line's slope, left and right only selected one line as lane lines. if i mixed mutiple nearby lines into one line and the effect should be more better.